-The AVR 245's powerful amplifier uses traditional Harman Kardon high-current design technologies to meet the wide dynamic range of any program selection
+The AVR 145's powerful amplifier uses traditional Harman Kardon high-current design technologies to meet the wide dynamic range of any program selection.

 Harman Kardon invented the high-fidelity receiver more then fifty years ago.
-With state-of-the-art circuitry and time-honored circuit designs, the AVR 245 is the perfect combination of the latest in digital audio technology, a quiet yet powerful analog amplifier in an elegant, easy-to-use package.
+With state-of-the-art circuitry and time-honored circuit designs, the AVR 145 is the perfect combination of the latest in digital audio technology, a quiet yet powerful analog amplifier in an elegant, easy-to-use package.

-- Dolby Digital, Dolby Digital EX and Dolby Pro Logic II and IIx Decoding, and the full suite of DTS® modes, including DTS-ES® 6.1 Discrete & Matrix and Neo:6® - Seven channels of high-current amplification. - Harman Kardon's exclusive Logic 7° processing, available for the first time with both 7.1 and 5.1 processing in a variety of modes. - IIIII Set+ system with included microphone automatically configures speakers and sets delay times and output levels for optimal sound presentation. - Stereo-Direct Mode for Two-Channel Sources Bypasses DSP Processing to Preserve the Integrity of Analog Materials. - Stereo-Digital Mode for Programmable Bass Management of Low Frequencies Between Main Speakers and Subwoofer. - Two HDMI[TM] 1.1 and three assignable high-bandwidth analog component inputs for compatibility with the latest high-definition video sources. - Front panel analog A/V inputs. - Front panel digital inputs for easy connection to portable digital devices and the latest video game consoles. - Connects to Harman Kardon's [▶]Bridge (optional) for charging, playback and control of a compatible Apple® iPod® device. - Input titling for all input sources (except tuner). - Multiple digital inputs and outputs. - On-screen menu and display system with choice of blue or black background screen. - A/V Sync delay adjustable for each input delivers perfect lip sync with digital programs or video displays. - 6-Channel/8-Channel Direct Input for Use with Future Audio Formats. - Extensive bass management options, including four separate crossover groupings. - Extensive multiroom options, including assignable amplifier channels for listening to a separate source in a remote zone. - Main Remote with Internal Codes.
+- Dolby Digital, Dolby Digital and Dolby Pro Logic II Decoding, and the full suite of DTS® modes, including DTS Neo:6® - Five channels of high-current amplification - Harman Kardon's exclusive Logic 7° processing, for 5.1 processing in a variety of modes - IIIII remote automatically sets output levels for optimum performance - Stereo-Direct Mode for Two-Channel Sources Bypasses DSP Processing to Preserve the Integrity of Analog Materials - Stereo-Digital Mode for Programmable Bass Management of Low Frequencies Between Main Speakers and Subwoofer - Front panel analog A/V inputs - Front panel digital inputs for easy connection to portable digital devices and the latest video game consoles - Connects to Harman Kardon's Bridge (optional) for charging, playback and control of a compatible Apple® iPod® device - Input titling for all input sources (except tuner) - Multiple digital inputs and outputs - On-screen menu and display system with choice of blue or black background screen - A/V Sync delay adjustable for each input delivers perfect lip sync with digital programs or video displays - 6-Channel Direct Input for Use with Future Audio Formats - Extensive bass management options, including three separate crossover groupings - Main Remote with Internal Codes